 Policy coordination

-According to GAN INTEGRITY, Gabon has established a comprehensive legal framework to fight corruption; however, enforcement remains moderate and official impunity is a problem.
-The Gabonese Penal Code (in French) criminalizes abuse of office, embezzlement, passive and active bribery, trading in influence, extortion, offering or accepting gifts, and other undue advantages.
+Gabon has established a comprehensive legal framework to fight corruption; however, enforcement remains moderate, and official impunity is a problem.
+The Gabonese Penal Code criminalizes abuse of office, embezzlement, passive and active bribery, trading in influence, extortion, and offering or accepting gifts and other undue advantages.
+Yet grand corruption is pervasive and involves high-ranking government officials and elected officials who exploit opportunities presented through their government work.

+One positive development was Gabon’s rejoining of the Extractive Industries Transparency Initiative (EITI) in 2021, which, by reporting on a wide range of critical issues involving public management of the petroleum and mining sectors, represents a step toward controlling corruption.
 Petty corruption involves low-ranking civil servants and small sums of money.
-There is an expectation of gift-giving and facilitation payments among low-level government officials.
-This is part of the culture of doing business in Gabon.
-Such corrupt payments are addressed by Gabonese law but can encompass under-the-table payments (“pots de vin”), fraud through falsifying data or bills, coercion or force to extort, and the receiving or demanding of undue money in the exercise of public functions.
-President Bongo has undertaken several highly publicized anti-corruption campaigns in recent years.
+Among low-level government officials, there is an expectation of gift-giving and facilitation payments.
+This is part of the business culture in Gabon.
+Such corrupt payments are addressed by Gabonese law but can include under-the-table payments (“pots de vin”), fraud through falsifying data or bills, coercion or force to extort, and the receiving or demanding of undue money in the exercise of public functions.
+President Bongo had launched several highly publicized anti-corruption campaigns in recent years.
+It remains to be seen how anti-corruption policy will develop following the coup and downfall of the Bongo dynasty, especially once elections are held.

 Anti-corruption policy